alikashiff99-a11y/valentine-github-pages-template2/README.md

 2. Create your own repository
 3. Go to **Settings → Pages**
 4. Deploy from `main` branch, `/ (root)`
-5. Your site is live 🎉
+5. Your Valentine site is live 💖

 ---